FAQ's for Students

 Student facilities include:

 • Accommodation options and assistance

 • Student lounge and lunch area with microwave ovens, fridges, and vending machines.

 CCI is not a University.
 You are eligible to apply for a credit at a university for the units you have studied.
 CCI has a number of pathway agreements with Australian Universities.
 For more information please contact us.

-International students are required by the Department of Immigration to study minimum 20 contact hours per week.
+International students are required by the Department of Home Affairs to study minimum 20 contact hours per week.